1988 Hamilton, Ontario, municipal election: Ward One (West Hamilton-McMaster)

+Sources: Hanley, Mike.
+"No need for trip to the High Level Bridge", The Hamilton Spectator, November 15, 1988, Metro, B2.

 Ward Two (Downtown)

 Of the major issues facing Ward Two in the 1988 election, high-rise development, an aging population and the actions of the incumbent aldermen were at the forefront of the campaign.
 Traffic and parking issues were prominent as well, but more pressing were issues relating to the ward's long-time representatives.

 Incumbent alderman Vince Agro had served in his capacity as one of Ward Two's two representatives at city hall since 1964, with only three years off from 1976 to 1979 after a failed mayoralty bid.
 The former teacher had come under fire for his campaign against the city's executive committee and was widely critiqued in the area for his support of a high-density senior's building near a popular local landmark, the Thistle Club.
 Agro also cited the completion of a park on the harbourfront and maintaining the Durand neighbourhood's character in the face of proposed high-rise developments.
 His main opposition came from residents of the city's Corktown and Stinson neighbourhoods, who were, "less than impressed with his efforts at ward healing."
 Agro was a prominent Hamilton-area Liberal, garnering the support of Culture and Communications Minister Lily Munro and CHCH-TV reporter Stan Keyes, who would represent Hamilton West in Parliament from 1988 until 2004.

 Agro's seatmate, Bill McCulloch, sought his eleventh term on council, and was, at the time, the longest-serving alderman in the city.
 His decision to seek another term surprised many in the city, as he had indicated he would not be running in the 1988 election.
 This announcement placed him in the most objective position to review the pay of alderman, which was completed during his tenth term at city hall and recommended increasing the pay of municipal representatives by 24%.
 McCulloch was chairman of the city's Hamilton–Scourge Project, which sought to raise two schooners from the War of 1812 from Lake Ontario, which was a priority for the former naval officer.

 William Laidlaw, a Canada Post worker, challenged Agro and McCulloch for a second time, running on a platform of open communication.
 Laidlaw noted that he was frustrated the city spent considerable amounts of money on improving the Gore Park area and then allowed 'peep shows' to open up around it.
 Laidlaw was supported in his bid by the local New Democratic Party, the Hamilton and District Labour Council and the Letter Carriers Union of Canada, Local 3.

 Retiree Joe Gaul sought election, running on an anti-incumbency platform, challenging McCulloch's plan to raise the Hamilton and Scourge.
 Gaul was active with the Royal Canadian Legion Branch 163.
 Gaul ran with the slogan Go For Gaul! during the campaign.